davea42/libdwarf-regressiontests/README.txt

       ./configure
       export NLIZE=y
       make
+With -fsanitize=address no corefile can be created (analyze software catches the segv etc) so coredump-related tests cannot work.

 ======================================================================
-PASS 34297
+PASS 36141
-FAIL 12 (the 12  differences were due to a change in dwarf.h for DWARF5 as of this test).
-Normally all will pass.
+FAIL 3 (the differences due to trivial dwarfdump changes since the last baseline update.)

+Normally all will pass (FAIL will show 0).
-The CPUs/cores in use are all in the general area near 3GHz.
+The CPUs/cores in use are all in the general area of 2.4 to 3 GHz.

-Run times vary of course.
-As of 31 Jan 2017:
+As of 17 April 2018, test runtimes in minutes:
-TIME Ubuntu 16.04 64:   1:20
+Ubuntu 16.04 64:   24  3GHz cpu, fastest.
-TIME Ubuntu 16.04 32:   2:17 Slower than it should be.
-Hardware?
+Ubuntu 16.04 32:   35
-TIME FreeBSD 32bitVM:   1:20
+FreeBSD 32bitVM:   40
-TIME FreeBSD 64bitVM:   1:15
+FreeBSD 64bitVM:   40